Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 - battler is the battler that has the hp bar to update

 datahpupdate battler
-updates the information on the "battler"'s hp bar
+updates the information on the "battler"'s hp bar, specifically the hp data
-- battler is the owner of the hp bar to update
+- battler is the owner of the hp data to update

 tryfaintmon battler
 tries to faint "battler".  nothing happens if fails, the mon will slide down otherwise